 - Dimensions: 110.5 × 141 centimeters (43.5 × 56 inches)

-The Happy Family is also known as “As the Old Sing, So shall the Young Pipe,” and is one of the typical genre scenes painted by Dutch Golden Age painter Jan Steen.
+The Happy Family is also known as “As the Old Sing, So shall the Young Pipe,” and is one of the typical genre scenes painted by Dutch Golden Age painter Jan Steen (1626-1679).
 It depicts a happy 17th-century who is listening to the old head of the family as he is singing.

-The old man enjoyed having a drink and the deeper meaning behind the painting, as reflected in its alternative title, is that the younger generation will copy the behavior from their parents and grandparents.
+The old man enjoyed having a drink and the deeper meaning behind the painting, as reflected in its alternative title, is that the younger generation will copy the behavior of their parents and grandparents.

 5. Winter Landscape with Skaters – Hendrick Avercamp